sambidsresh/birdisle/README.md

 ## Status

-Birdisle is still in **very** early development, and is not yet ready for use.
+Birdisle is still in **very** early development, and is likely to still contain bugs and rough edges.
+Bug reports and pull requests are welcome.
-More documentation will be written once it has stabilised.